GeoMOER/moer-base-r/docs/units/_unit08/unit08-02_sorting.md

 the levels which we do not see when we print it (but which might affect the printig and plotting or some statistical operations).

-Characters like the ones of vector y are genreally converted to factor variables in data frames.

 Lets have a look at the data frame df again: